 Moving on from how to get your little ones started, let’s look at the other benefits that teaching them to roller skate at a young age brings.

-Roller skating is a skill that can easily be applied to other sports, such as in-line skating (also referred to as roller blades) and ice skating.
+Roller skating is a skill that can easily be applied to other sports, such as ice and inline skating (also referred to as roller blades) or roller derby.
 This is why teaching your child to learn this activity isn’t just fun it’s also of benefit to them as they get older and try new things.

-Naturally, given the difference between design and where they’re used, ice skating does differ slightly from roller skating.
-For example, the point of contact on ice skates is much more precise and smaller in size than with roller skates.
+Naturally, given the difference between design and where they’re used, ice skates do differ slightly from quad roller skates.
+For example, the point of contact on these skates is much more precise and smaller in size than with quad skates.
+Inline skates have their wheels arranged in one single line.

 Nevertheless, a lot of athletes who ice skate regularly believe that roller skating when you’re off the ice is a good way to keep on top of your training and performance.